2020-2021 Flu Season Vaccine Updates

 - Children younger than 2 years.

 - Children 2 through 4 years of age with a diagnosis of asthma or history of recurrent wheezing or a medically attended wheezing episode in the previous 12 months because of the potential for increased wheezing after immunization.
+(Older children with asthma should consult with their primary team about whether flumist is appropriate)

 - Children with new cochlear implants or active cerebrospinal fluid leaks.